Asian Studies Research Guide

 Law Library of Congress: Nations of the World

 Guide to primary and secondary information on government and law from nations around the world.
+Many important documents from non-English-speaking countries have been translated into English and made available on this site.

 Catalog of U.S. Government Publications